 The Federal Pell Grant is a need-based federal grant for students seeking their first undergraduate degree.
-Financial need is determined by the estimated family contribution (EFC) from the student's processed FAFSA (Free Application for Federal Student Aid).
-The annual award amount is determined by the EFC and enrollment status and the amounts range based on enrollment hours.
+Financial need is determined by the student aid index (SAI) from the student's processed FAFSA (Free Application for Federal Student Aid).
+The annual award amount is determined by the SAI and enrollment status and the amounts range based on enrollment hours.
 Students may receive funding only for courses that are required for the programs of study and a maximum of thirty (30) credit hours of required college-preparatory coursework.